just a few worldly BioGRAPHICAL NoTES

-Danny, me, and Evelyn, when we were the children…we still are…for the Heart never becomes something else.
+Danny, me, and Evelyn, when we were the children…we still are … for the Heart never becomes anything else.

 Imagine!
 Me, a

-Anyway, when I came to America I fell in love with New York and made it my home.
-From here, I continued working with Paris to create a lingerie line and a gold and diamond collection and perfume ads.
+One day I fell madly in love with New York where my other nationality had been waiting for me.
+I quickly made it my home while I continued working with Paris to create a lingerie line, a gold and diamond collection, and perfume ads.

-Soon I found myself busy with my own graphics design studio creating projects for major corporations as well as businesses in the arts.
-I wrote copy, designed logos and catalogues, and produced ads and fashion illustrations that appeared in publications including VOGUE, HARPER’S BAZAAR, WWD, and THE NEW YORK TIMES.
+Soon I had my own graphics design studio creating projects for major corporations as well as businesses in the arts.
+I wrote copy, designed logos and catalogues, and produced ads and fashion illustrations that appeared in the major publications.
 It was fun.

-For the theatre, I designed the posters for the original Broadway productions of BUBBLING BROWN SUGAR and EUBIE! among others.
+On Broadway I designed the posters for the original productions of BUBBLING BROWN SUGAR and EUBIE! among others.
 I tell you, I got worldly!